agustrionopj/NEW-BosschaWeb/content/en/post/90-thn-zeiss/index.md

 +++
-title = "90 Tahun Teleskop Refraktor Ganda Zeiss Observatorium Bosscha" subtitle = ""
+title = "The 90th Anniversary of Bosscha Observatory’s Zeiss Double Refractor Telescope" subtitle = ""

 # Add a summary to display on homepage (optional).